 As an entrepreneur, Terrill has started, run and held board seats with several small businesses.
 As co-founder and President of venture-backed startup DigitalWork, Inc., he led all company operations from marketing/branding strategies to new products to technology development to HR/accounting as it grew to 130 employees, 5,000 small business customers, 20 applications on the platform, 40 strategic channel partners, a strong brand, a dynamic culture, and an IPO process.
-Prior, he was part of leadership team for three start-ups – Endeavor (acquired), FreeDrive (acquired) and Nequity.
+Prior, he was part of the leadership team for three start-ups – Endeavor (acquired), FreeDrive (acquired) and Nequity.
 Terrill was the EVP and U.S. COO for a large non-profit organization with operations in 70 countries and the CEO of a private equity firm where he successfully orchestrated a turnaround of the firm to profitability in 24 months and increased significant value to the shareholders who hired him into that role.
 Prior, Terrill was an Owner and Senior Partner at a mid-sized new products innovation and management-consulting firm he co-built to national significance.
 He led engagements in the areas of growth strategy, marketing, new product/service development, marketing channels, new ventures, and innovation process with over 35 client organizations such as IBM, Hewitt, Houston Industries, Baxter, Ameritech, Bank of America, Santa Fe, Waste Management, Commonwealth Edison, and American Medical Association.

 Terrill has served as an adjunct professor of marketing and entrepreneurship at Chicago Booth and was an adjunct professor of marketing at the Kellogg School of Management at Northwestern University.
 He has published numerous articles and NTC Business Books (now McGraw-Hill), in conjunction with the American Management Association, published his book, Market Leadership Strategies for Service Companies.
 Terrill was appointed to a three-year term on the Business Advisory Council at Miami University (Ohio) and was awarded the Ernst & Young Entrepreneur-of-the-Year Award, National Finalist, for founding and successfully leading the startup, DigitalWork, from business plan to an IPO process in less than two years.